walpolea/andrewwalpole.com/src/content/blog/2023-03-08-an-introduction-to-robust-first-computation.md

 In order to understand why it's Robust-First Computation, we need to break the problem down.
 CPU and RAM impose a C.E.O. paradigm into its computational policy: *Correct and Efficient Only!*

-As soon as we dispose of that foundation, we need to understand what other concepts then become available and useful on a less reliable platform.
+As soon as we dispose of that foundation, we need to understand what other concepts then become available and useful on this less reliable platform.
 Robustness is *the ability to withstand or overcome adverse conditions or rigorous testing* and in an environment that is no longer guaranteed to be correct, lends itself incredibly well as a concept to deal with incorrectness or unknown conditions.
 So as we introduce the ability to be incorrect, we can trade off efficiency for robustness (because they are at odds) in order to maintain correctness.

 And so we're left with the Robust-First Computing Creed: